 1. Majestic

-Considered to be one of the top analysis tools, Majestic has been effective in telling you whether or not a site you want to get a link from is authoritative or spammy.
+Considered one of the top analysis tools, Majestic has effectively told you whether or not a site you want to get a link from is authoritative or spammy.

 It also allows you to see the topical theme of a website, for example, if the site is in the technology niche (see image below).
 This helps you decide if a certain domain is worth building links from (both from a relevance and trust standpoint).